 How common are municipal internet providers?

-Several municipalities have created public broadband providers with varying degrees of success.
-The development of these programs is relatively new, with the last decade seeing their primary push so far.
+According to the Institute for Local Self-Reliance, there are currently 447 municipal broadband networks in the U.S. The development of these programs is relatively recent, with the last decade seeing their primary push so far.

-Among the more successful public broadband projects may be in Chattanooga.
-This city was the first to offer gigabyte speeds in their municipal broadband.
-Not only has the infrastructure remained strong enough to handle a combination of high speed and demand, but the city has also managed to offer these speeds to residents at roughly half of what private companies charge for similar speeds.
+One of the biggest success stories has happened in Chattanooga, which was the first to offer gigabit speeds through its community network.
+Not only has the infrastructure remained strong enough to handle a combination of high demand and fast speeds, but the city has also managed to charge roughly half of what private companies did for similar speeds.

-Prices and speeds can vary significantly between municipalities and providers, but prices around $40/mo. are standard, as are speed ranges of 25 Mbps to 1 Gbps.
+Prices and speeds vary significantly between municipalities and providers, but prices around $50/mo. are standard, as are speed ranges of 25 Mbps to 1 Gbps.
 Below are examples of municipal broadband providers currently operating and offering cheap broadband for residents.

 - Ammon Fiber in Ammon, Idaho